igorf7/OWController/README.md

 Reading data from device memory.\
 Writing data to device memory.\
 Displaying device descriptions.\
-Additionally:\n
+Additionally:\
-Writing received data to a CSV file.
+Writing received data to a CSV file.\
-Display of date and time received from the MCU RTC.
+Display of date and time received from the MCU RTC.\
 ## Supported 1-Wire devices
-Supported 1-Wire devices:
+Supported 1-Wire devices:\
-DS18B20 Temperature Sensor
+DS18B20 Temperature Sensor\
-DS1971 EEPROM
+DS1971 EEPROM\
-For all other devices, the contents of the ROM and the device description are displayed.
+For all other devices, the contents of the ROM and the device description are displayed.\
 Support for any device can be easily implemented by analogy with the existing implementation.